 When a hack of this scale hits, it places a black eye on the entire Bitcoin movement.
 People aren’t going to want to get involved with Bitcoin because stuff like this keeps happening.

-It requires the device to be connected and your authorization to send/receive Bitcoins.
+It requires the device to be connected and your authorization to transfer coins.

 The NiceHash statement regarding today’s events can be found below.